muxyz/website/index.md

 <div id="blurb">
 <p>
 The world is moving towards being driven entirely by technology, shifting our experiences to digital rather than physical, where everything is a service.
-We believe there needs to be a system of interaction and model of development for these services.
-By doing so, we can create a new services economy in which every human being on the planet can participate and benefit from.
+In this new world, we believe there needs to be a model for development and system of interaction for these services.
 </p>
 <p>
-In our current world, few dominate the many.
-The term FANG, has come to reference the global tech incumbents that rule our lives.
+In our current world, the global tech incumbents rule our lives.
 They benefit from exploiting our actions and deliver addictive services that are impossible to break free of.
-We have the chance to build a new network which removes these exploits and creates a more free, transparent and open economy.
+We have the chance to build a new system which removes these exploits and creates a more free, transparent and open economy.
 </p>
 </div>